Former Obama housing chief Julian Castro joins 2020 campaign

 He was raised by a local Latina activist, and after a brief career in law, was elected mayor of the nation’s seventh-largest city at 34.
 It wasn’t long before Democrats nationally embraced him as a star in the making, particularly one from Texas, where a booming Hispanic population is rapidly changing the state’s demographics and improving the party’s fortunes.

 Castro delivered the keynote speech at the 2012 Democratic National Convention.
-Two years later, President Barack Obama picked him to lead the Department of Housing and Urban Development.
+Two years later, Obama picked him to lead the Department of Housing and Urban Development.

 He was on the short list of Hillary Clinton’s potential running mates in 2016.
 During Castro’s trip this past week to Nevada, one state Latino business leader told Castro that he should again be a top contender for vice president if his campaign falls short.